Creating that Eye-Catching Garden

 A flower garden can transform the yard from an open expanse of grass to colorful wonderland homeowners can enjoy year after year.
 Putting in a bit of work at the start of the season pays off when breathtaking blossoms start to unfurl.

 Planting a flower garden isn’t difficult when following the proper steps.
-With a bit of research and some careful planning, gardeners can make the vision of a blooming backyard paradise a reality.
+With some research and careful planning, gardeners can make the vision of a blooming backyard paradise a reality.
 Use this quick guide for some help getting started.

 Test the Soil

 Flowers thrive in fertile soil with a lot of organic matter.
-If it's not clear whether the soil has enough nutrients to support a garden, gardeners can pick up a soil testing kit at a local gardening shop and find out.
-These simple kits are color-coded by nutrient and reveal what, if any, amendments need to be made before planting.
-Should the test show, the soil lacks essential elements, spread organic fertilizer on the area in which the garden will be planted and work it into the soil before adding flowers.
+If it's unclear whether the soil has enough nutrients to support a garden, gardeners can pick up a soil testing kit at a local gardening shop and find out.
+These simple kits are color-coded by nutrient and reveal what amendments need to be made before planting.
+Should the test show that the soil lacks essential elements, spread organic fertilizer on the area where the garden will be planted, and work it into the soil before adding flowers?

 Choose a Color Scheme

 Flower gardens are all about color, so gardeners can use favorite shades to establish a basic color scheme.
 From there, it's easy to choose either complementary shades or colors adjacent to each other on the color wheel.
 Large swatches of single colors can also be used to good effect when interspersed with ferns or other greenery: Balance warm, calm, and neutral colors to create a stunning display.

 Annual flowers appear for just one season and must be planted the following year again.
 Perennials last for three or more seasons but bloom for shorter periods.
 Base flower selections on the color scheme and choose plants that can thrive in local weather conditions.

 Popular annuals include:

 Gardeners also enjoy these perennial blooms: (click on any plant listed below, and you can buy them online)